Maya religion

 The traditional Maya or Mayan religion of the extant Maya peoples of Guatemala, Belize, western Honduras, and the Tabasco, Chiapas, Quintana Roo, Campeche and Yucatán states of Mexico is part of the wider frame of Mesoamerican religion.
 As is the case with many other contemporary Mesoamerican religions, it results from centuries of symbiosis with Roman Catholicism.
 When its pre-Hispanic antecedents are taken into account, however, traditional Maya religion has already existed for more than two and a half millennia as a recognizably distinct phenomenon.
 Before the advent of Christianity, it was spread over many indigenous kingdoms, all with their own local traditions.
 Today, it coexists and interacts with pan-Mayan syncretism, the 're-invention of tradition' by the Pan-Maya movement, and Christianity in its various denominations.

 Sources of traditional Mayan religion

-The most important source on traditional Maya religion is the Mayas themselves: the incumbents of positions within the religious hierarchy, diviners, and tellers of tales.
+One valuable source detailing traditional Maya religion is the Maya peoples themselves: the incumbents of positions within the religious hierarchy, diviners, and tellers of tales.

-More generally, all those persons who shared their knowledge with outsiders in the past, as well as anthropologists and historians who studied them and continue to do so.
+More generally, all those persons who shared their knowledge with outsiders in the past, as well as anthropologists and historians who studied them and continue to do so, are sources.

 What is known of pre-Hispanic Maya religion stems from heterogeneous sources (the primary ones being of Maya origin):